LairdCP/BLE_Gateway_Firmware/docs/memfault.md

 When building the OOB demo with Memfault integration turned on, a Memfault project key needs to be provided.
 The project key is needed so the device knows what Memfault project to send the data to.

+> **Note:** If the following project options are not configured, the firmware will fail to build.

 Set `CONFIG_MEMFAULT_NCS_PROJECT_KEY="my_key"` in your project config to the project key for your account.